Pharmaceutical sector

 Pharmaceutical projects planned to be launched in Uzbekistan in 2025

-In 2025, pharmaceutical production volume in Uzbekistan reached approximately $490 million, while exports of pharmaceutical products and services totaled around $250 million.
-The sector also attracted planned investments worth $453 million, reflecting growing interest from both domestic and international investors.
+Uzbekistan's pharmaceutical industry encompasses the production and distribution of medicines, medical devices, biotechnology products, and other healthcare solutions.
+According to the results of 2025, pharmaceutical production reached approximately USD 490 million, while exports of pharmaceutical products and services totaled around USD 250 million.
+The sector also attracted planned investments worth USD 453 million, reflecting growing confidence among both domestic and international investors.